 Dining can be enjoyed in the dining room, outside under the gazebo or the private dining library, decorated with watercolors of indigenous African weaponry.
-Luke Dale Roberts, famed for his Tasting Room in Cape Town, runs the fine dining restaurant at the Saxon and it's one of the most sought after dining spots in the city.
 The award winning spa features a stunning African-Byzantine styled mosaic Rasul Chamber and offers a full range of treatments, including their signature sound therapy - an ancient Tibetan treatment that heals the body from the inside out.
 (Minimum age 16 yrs for the spa).
 There is also a well equipped fitness center and gym with fitness professionals available at certain times of the day.

 Johannesburg has plenty on offer whether it be visiting Nelson Mandela's original home, museums and art galleries or why take a trip to Constitution Hill, the Old fort and the Apartheid Museum at Gold Reef City.

 Saxon Hotel, Villas & Spa offers luxury suites, villa luxury suites, presidential, villa presidential suites and one Nelson Mandela Platinum Suite, which has two bedrooms and the Saxon Luxury Villa.
 They all have large picture bay windows that look out over the rolling gardens or pool area, with latticed shutters ensuring quiet privacy.
 Each suite is equipped with a large-screen television, VCR and DVD player, together with state-of-the-art surround-sound music systems that cater for all tastes and preferences.

 There are 20 Luxury Suites which all have double en-suite bedrooms with private terrace.